elnur/ElnurBlowfishPasswordEncoderBundle/README.markdown

 ----------------

-I'm thankful to [asm89](https://github.com/asm89) for enlightening me by giving the link you see above and answering my other related questions on the `#symfony` channel.
+I'm thankful to [asm89](https://github.com/asm89) for enlightening me by giving the links you see above and answering my other related questions on the `#symfony` channel.

 And I'm thankful to [dustin10](https://github.com/dustin10) for suggesting